citp/privacy-policy-historical/s/se/sel/selftrade.co.uk.md

        telephone regarding such products or promotions.
        You can specify that you do not wish to receive marketing emails from us by sending an email with “unsubscribe” in the subject field to info@selftrade.co.uk.
-If you have registered more than one email Selftrade, Boatman’s House, 2 Selsdon Way, London E14 9LA Tel: 0845 0700 720 Email: info@selftrade.co.uk www.selftrade.co.uk                                                                            FS16 1113
+If you have registered more than one email Selftrade, Boatman’s House, 2 Selsdon Way, London E14 9LA Tel: 0845 0700 720 Email: info@selftrade.co.uk www.selftrade.co.uk                                                                FS16 0914
 Selftrade® is a trading name of Talos Securities Limited and registered trade mark of Boursorama.
-Talos Securities Limited is incorporated in England and Wales (Registration No. 4196325, Registered Address:
+Talos Securities Limited is incorporated in England and Wales (Registration No. 4196325, Registered
-Boatman’s House, 2 Selsdon Way, London E14 9LA), is authorised and regulated by the Financial Services Authority (FSA Register No. 208271) and is a member of the London Stock Exchange and PLUS Markets plc.
+Address: Boatman’s House, 2 Selsdon Way, London E14 9LA) and is a member of the London Stock Exchange and ICAP Securities & Derivatives Exchange Limited (ISDX).
+Talos Securities Limited is authorised and regulated by the Financial Conduct Authority (Register No. 208271).

        address with Selftrade, please list all your email addresses to be removed from our marketing emails